xiyuyi/PyPRIS/README.md

 Finally, after starting jupyter notebook, switch kernel to current environment by clicking "Kernel -> Change kernel -> PyPRIS_env".

 ## On Hoffman2:
-load anaconda:

-upload test_data, PyPRIS and .py files to hoffman2 under the home directory.
+Upload: upload test_data, PyPRIS and .py files to hoffman2 under your home directory.

-start an interactive session, load anaconda:

-`qrsh`
+#### configure environment for PyPRIS (PyPRIS_env) on Hoffman2 from terminal (recommended terminals include MobaXTerm and Putty)
+After log-in from the terminal, start an interactive session with: `qrsh` (this step may take a few minutes)

+Load anaconda with:

 `module load anaconda`

-Install the enviroenemtn to your home directory with:
+Install the PyPRIS_env enviroenemt to your home directory with:

-`conda env create -f PyPRIS_env.yml
+`conda env create -f PyPRIS_env.yml` (This step may take ? minutes)

+to log-out from the PyPRIS environment, type: conda deactivate